lkrms/pretty-php/docs/Rules.md

 In `for` loop expressions, a space is added after semicolons where the next expression is not empty.

-Whitespace is suppressed before, and newlines are added after, semicolons in other contexts and colons in alternative syntax constructs, `switch` cases and labels.
+For semicolons in other contexts, and colons in alternative syntax constructs, `switch` cases and labels, leading whitespace is suppressed and trailing newlines are added.

 ### `ControlStructureSpacing`